aspiringdatascientist/Capstone-1-Bike-Share-Project/README.md

 Bike Score service measures whether a location is good for biking on a scale from 0 - 100 based on four equally weighted components: -Bike lanes, Hills, Destinations and road connectivity.
 Transit Score is a patented measure of how well a location is served by public transit on a scale from 0 to 100.
 Walk Score measures the walkability of any address.

-Data Cleaning and Data Wrangling ising pandas:
+Data Cleaning and Data Wrangling:

 Step 1: